reach-the-sky/Pyhton-Keylogger-mail/README.md

 ##### To run the python file in background

-> Use keylogger-public.pyw (This extension allows you to run python script in the background).
+> Use keylogger-public.pyw (This extension, allows you to run python script in the background).

 If you liked my project and appreciate the content I opensource, consider following me on github [🌥](https://github.com/reach-the-sky).